Ashleen1/Ashleen1.github.io/README.md

 ## Projects
 ### Self-Balancing Robot, University of British Columbia (Jan, 2025 - Apr, 2025)
 - Worked in a team of 3 to program an Arduino Nano that used a gyroscope and accelerometer to measure the tilt angle of the robot.
-- Coded and tuned a PID controller with a Kalman filter, which took the error between the tilt angle and desired angle as the input.
+- Coded and tuned a PID controller with a complementary filter, which took the error between the tilt angle and desired angle as the input.
 - Interfaced two DC gear motors to an H-bridge chip and controlled the motors by using the PID’s output as PWM.
 ![SelfBalancingRobot](/assests/img/SelfBalancingRobot.jpeg)